mdeber/browser_shot_plotter/README.md

 _[*] Lists can also be imported simultaneously with `import_bigWig()` For more, see the BRGenomics guide for [Importing & Processing Data]( https://mdeber.github.io/articles/ImportingProcessingData.html)._

+If you use lists, the names given to these list elements will be the plot labels.

 Plot regions are given by a `GRanges` object containing a single range.
 We'll get one from a `TxDb` object, which will also allow us to plot full gene models.